 2. Outdated Software and Systems

-Secondly, outdated software and systems could be one of the main factors causing charity cyber attacks.
+Secondly, outdated software and systems could be one of the main reasons why so many charities are falling victim to cyber attacks.
 Charities are more likely to use old legacy systems and old versions of software which do not receive the latest support, updates and security patches.
 This leaves your organisation exposed to new cyber attacks and vulnerabilities.

 Assigning company devices to your staff will help to regulate the security implemented on the device.
 You would be able to enrol the device to your staff after all of the security software has been implemented on it to ensure security.
 In terms of using older systems and software, the lack of support and security patches available will put your charity at risk of cyber attacks.
 Having the most up-to-date software and devices means your staff will receive device support and prompted software updates which will both help to keep the device more secure.

 The charity sector tends to be on a more restricted budget compared to businesses or other sectors.
 Therefore the resources they can afford to purchase are limited.
 As charity funds are budgeted, they’re more likely to spend it on the frontline charity work they provide to the community rather than in the back office on security procedures etc.

 The NCSC states, which provides cyber security governance for charities, states: “the impact of any cyber attack on a charity might be particularly high as charities often have limited funds, minimal insurance coverage and, by their very nature, are a supplier of last resort providing services where there is insufficient government or affordable private sector alternatives.”